I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mountmgr/ns-mountmgr--mountmgr-create-point-input.md

 </dl>

 ## -remarks
 <p>The name given for purposes of identifying the volume can be of any type: a unique volume name, a symbolic link name, or a nonpersistent device name.
-For a discussion of the difference between symbolic link names and nonpersistent target device names, see <a href="NULL">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>
+For a discussion of the difference between symbolic link names and nonpersistent target device names, see <a href="storage.supporting_mount_manager_requests_in_a_storage_class_driver">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>

 ## -requirements
 <table>